Our expert criminal lawyers for proceeds of crime offences can help you:

 - The value of the property in question is grossly out of proportion to the income of the defendant and expenditure over the period of time; or

-- The dealing involves a significant cash transaction under the Financial Transaction Reports Act 1988 and the defendant has not fulfilled reporting obligations or has given false or misleading information for reporting purposes; or
+- The dealing involves a significant cash transaction under the Financial Transaction Reports Act 1988, and the defendant has not fulfilled reporting obligations or has given false or misleading information for reporting purposes; or

-- The dealing involves a threshold transaction under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and the defendant has not fulfilled reporting obligations or has given false or misleading information for reporting purposes; or
+- The dealing involves a threshold transaction under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, and the defendant has not fulfilled reporting obligations or has given false or misleading information for reporting purposes; or

-Pleading guilty to charges
+Pleading guilty

 You can read about all the sentencing options that a court has, including about having no conviction recorded here.

-Do I need references for court?
+Do I need references?

 We believe references are an extremely important part of a plea of guilty in court.
-Find out more about how to write a good reference if you’ve been charged with the offence of Proceeds of Crime.
+Read about court processes and how to write a good character reference.

-Why choose Australian Criminal Law Group to defend charges against you?
+Contact Australian Criminal Law Group

-Case Study
+Case Studies

 A Sydney man charged with four counts of dealing with criminal proceeds with a total value of almost half a million dollars ($440,000) walked away with an intensive corrections order (ICO) and community service.
 This was thanks to the sentencing submission made to the court by Australian Criminal Law Group’s Criminal Lawyer Joseph Correy.
 Read all about the case here.

-Australian Criminal Law Group represented a man charged with knowingly dealing with proceeds of a crime (which has a maximum penalty of 20 years imprisonment), 11 counts of fraud, Participating in a criminal group, and deriving profit from a criminal group.
+Australian Criminal Law Group represented a man charged with knowingly dealing with proceeds of a crime (which has a maximum penalty of 20 years imprisonment), 11 counts of fraud, participating in a criminal group, and deriving profit from a criminal group.
 Mr Correy had all the offences withdrawn and a new charge of the much less serious offence of dealing with money reasonably suspected of being proceeds of a crime.
 The deal that Mr Correy got his client was better than all the co-Accused received.
-At sentence, the magistrate did not record a conviction.
+At the sentence, the magistrate did not record a conviction.

 Australian Criminal Law Group represented a man charged with four counts of recklessly dealing with the proceeds of a crime and one count of knowingly dealing with the proceeds of the crime (which carries a maximum penalty of 20 years imprisonment) with a value of about $60,000.
 Mr Correy negotiated for all the offences to be withdrawn, and a new charge of the much less serious offence of dealing with money reasonably suspected of being proceeds of crime.
 The magistrate gave our client a good behaviour bond and the police were required some of the money seized back to our client.

 Australian Criminal Law Group represented a woman charged with dealing with money reasonably suspected of being from a crime.
 Our solicitor argued she had no reasonable grounds to suspect the money was proceeds of crime because men often transferred her money due to her occupation as an escort, and she was not guilty.
-In another case, the solicitor argued his client had no reasonable grounds to suspect the money was from of crime because he was told the money was for the repayment of outstanding debt to him.
+In another case, the solicitor argued his client had no reasonable grounds to suspect the money was from a crime because he was told the money was for the repayment of outstanding debt to him.
 He was not guilty.

 Sources: